layerx-labs/.github/profile/README.md

-# LayerX Labs - We are building next-generation web3 products.
+# LayerX Labs - Building next-generation web3 products.

 Empowering innovation through hackathons and bounties - our Builder Studio create products and marketplaces that connect developers and organizations for impactful results.